 The vast majority of the clients who contact us are simply overwhelmed trying to tackle downsizing their home or the home of a loved one.
 It is physically and mentally draining.
 Often it entails going through possessions that have been in the house for 40 plus years.
 Where do you begin?

-This is part of a continuing series of articles and helpful tips and insights into helping your sell, market, and downsize your home by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of our best in class continuing series of articles and helpful tips and insights into helping your sell, market, and downsize your home by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in real estate sales and marketing, home downsizing, content clean out and removal and estate sales, and services Pennsylvania and New Jersey.
+These tips and insights are especially important and true in the environment we are in today, with the global economy turned upside down, massive job losses, and the need for extreme social distancing due to the Corona Virus, which causes the COVID-19 disease.
+Additionally, during this challenging time in the Corona Virus and COVID-19 era, we help families that are unable travel or tend to their property needs by providing a true one-stop resource.
+We are focused on making life just a little easier for families during often difficult times.
+With Personal Property Managers, one call does it all.

 Moving from your home of 20, 30 or 40 years is a daunting task.
 Often our client tell us it’s an... oh my gosh moment... where do I begin?